geo-token/whitepaper/whitepaper.md

 This point can be discussed forever; we have the most plans and developments.
 Let's focus on some of them.

 **User airdrop:** We are adding the ability for each user to conduct an airdrop of their tokens to attract attention to the information placed on them.
 The usual boundary between the user and the commercial partner is erased here.
-Choose what you need at the moment.
+You can choose what you need right now.

 **Mining pools:** Adding the ability for users to unite in pools to improve the characteristics of mining equipment.